jgmullor/AzureDistributionBundle/README.md

 Bundle provides tools to deploy a Symfony2 based application on Windows Azure.

     Note: This bundle is in very early development and will change.
-The functionality mentioned above is not yet implemented fully.
+The functionality mentioned above is not yet implemented.
+Implemented functionality may not be working correctly yet.

 ## Architecture

 Cloud-Services put constraints on how an application is allowed to run on their hosted services.
 This is done for security and scalability reasons.
-The following architecture constraints will be solved by this bundle:
+The default Symfony Sandbox won't run on Azure without some slight changes.
+The Azure deployment related tasks will be solved by this bundle:

 * Startup tasks for cache:clear/cache:warmup are invoked for new instances.
 * Writing cache and log-files into a writable directory.